 Since 1998, as a staff member, independent consultant and volunteer, Anne Mudgett has been connecting nonprofits with funders and constituents who care about their causes.
 Although her passion is the environment, Anne has worked with organizations in almost every sector with annual budgets up to $8 million.
 Her experience in the nonprofit sector includes grant writing, fundraising, communications, marketing, environmental education, Board training and special event planning.
 Before working in the private, non-profit sector, Anne taught college composition at Colorado State University and Northwestern Michigan College.
 She received her B.A. in English and her M.A. in English-Communication Development both from Colorado State University.

 Anne first lived in Steamboat Springs in the early 1990s when she met her husband.
 They moved back to Steamboat in 2008 with their son.
 Anne is an avid trail runner, mountain biker and Nordic skier and adventurous home cook.
 And, she’s still loves skiing Steamboat as much as she did more than 20 years ago!

 Cameron Hawkins moved to Steamboat in September 2015 after living in India for a year working with the Comprehensive Rural Health Project, a community health and development organization.
 She graduated from Elon University in 2014 with a B.S. in Biology.
-Her passion for promoting social, environmental, and economic sustainability and helping heal the earth-human relationship led her to YVSC where she is now the Administrative Assistant and Zero Waste Coordinator.
+Her passion for promoting social, environmental, and economic sustainability and helping heal the earth-human relationship led her to YVSC where she is now the Waste Diversion Director.
 A North Carolina native, Cameron moved to Colorado to fulfill her dream of living in the Rocky Mountains.
 An adventurer, Cameron is excited to ski and explore the myriad National Parks out West.